 How to Take a Headshot That Reflects Your True Personal Brand

-As entrepreneurs, we need to put considerable focus on personal branding.
-You are a brand; even during down time.
-You need to reflect this everywhere you go.
+As entrepreneurs, it’s important to put considerable focus on personal branding.
+You are a brand; even during down time and this reflects wherever your portrait is seen.
 Your appearance should enhance your message, not distract from it.
 Hair, makeup, clothes and accessories say a lot about you.

 One often overlooked element is headshots -- the photos you use for profiles, websites, article bios, book jackets, speaking engagements and more.
 A picture says a thousand words.
 Shouldn’t yours say something… compelling?